Heteroglossia

-The term heteroglossia describes the coexistence of distinct varieties within a single "language" (in Greek: hetero- "different" and glōssa "tongue, language").
+Heteroglossia is the coexistence of distinct linguistic varieties, styles of discourse, or points of view within a single language (in Greek: hetero- "different" and glōssa "tongue, language").
 The term translates the Russian разноречие [raznorechie: literally, "varied-speechedness"], which was introduced by the Russian literary theorist Mikhail Bakhtin in his 1934 paper Слово в романе [Slovo v romane], published in English as "Discourse in the Novel."
-The essay was published in English in the book The Dialogic Imagination: Four Essays by M.M.
-Bakhtin, translated and edited by Michael Holquist and Caryl Emerson.
+The essay was published in English in the book The Dialogic Imagination: Four Essays by M. M. Bakhtin, translated and edited by Michael Holquist and Caryl Emerson.

 Heteroglossia is the presence in language of a variety of "points of view on the world, forms for conceptualizing the world in words, specific world views, each characterized by its own objects, meanings and values."
 For Bakhtin, this diversity of "languages" within a single language brings into question the basic assumptions of system-based linguistics.
 Every word uttered, in any specific time or place, is a function of a complex convergence of forces and conditions that are unique to that time and place.
 Heteroglossia is thus "the base condition governing the operation of meaning in any utterance" and that which always guarantees "the primacy of context over text."
-It is an attempt to conceptualize the reality of living discourse, where there is always a tension between centralizing and decentralizing forces, between the imposition of systematic order and the prior condition of freedom from it.
-Linguistics, insofar as it is an attempt to systematize language, must always ignore or conceal this reality.
+It is an attempt to conceptualize the reality of living discourse, where there is always a tension between centralizing and decentralizing forces.
+According to Bakhtin, linguistics—to the extent that it operates on the presumption that language is a system—inevitably suppresses the fundamentally heteroglot nature of language as it is lived and experienced by human beings in their day to day realities.